 On average, females measure 7 feet from nose to tail and weigh between 70 and 100 pounds.
 Males may reach up to 8 feet in length and weigh between 130 and 150 pounds.
 Largest recorded mountain lion weighed in at 276 lbs.

-How to recognize the presence of Mountain Lions in urban environments
+Mountain Lions in urban environments

-Dogs and cats are easy mountain lion prey
+Dogs and Cats are easy Mountain Lion prey

 Track Description